ropensci/hddtools/README.md

 Depending on the data license, functions can provide offline and/or online modes.
 When redistribution is allowed, for instance, a copy of the dataset is cached within the package and updated twice a year.
 This is the fastest option and also allows offline use of package's functions.
 When re-distribution is not allowed, only online mode is provided.

-**NOTE**: This package is currently under review for submission to ROpenSci, see review status [here](https://github.com/ropensci/onboarding/issues/73).
-A short paper was also submitted to the Journal of Open Source Software, see review status [here](https://github.com/openjournals/joss-reviews/issues/56).

 Dependencies & Installation
 ---------------------------